 COVID-19 is posing challenges to how we go about our daily lives, including how we vote this year.
 The good news is that there are several options to vote safely and securely whether in person or by mail.

-Lincolnwood residents note: Lincolnwood Public Library is a polling place on November 3 for the 2020 election.
-Please double check your polling place location, as it could be as close as the library!
+Lincolnwood residents note: Lincolnwood Public Library will be a polling place on April 6 for the 2021 consolidated election.
+Please double check your polling place location.

 Vote411, a project of the League of Women Voters

 3/9/2021: Voter registration closes for deputy registrars and local election officials

 3/10/2021: First day of grace period registration and voting